Osaka Castle Visiting Guide: Skip It or See It

 Within the grounds, Hokoku Shrine is dedicated to Toyotomi Hideyoshi.
 We stopped by after touring the main keep and obtained a goshuin.
 This shrine has several nice goshuincho (the books to store goshuin) designs.

 There is a mini shuttle that runs around the grounds of Osaka Castle.
 Each ride costs about 300 yen, and it’s a fun and convenient way to get around if your feet are tired from walking.
 It’s quite a walk from the outer gate to the main keep and back, not to mention the large park surrounding it.
 We used this mini shuttle when exiting the castle grounds.
-One of the stop is in front of this Lawson convenience store.
+One of the stops is in front of this Lawson convenience store.

 Within walking distance (across the street from the Lawson I mentioned above) is the Osaka Museum of History.
 The museum is quite beautiful and some exhibits are well done, such as the one about the ancient period and the ruins of Naniwa Palace.
-However, we think the more recent periods aren’t very thorough.
+However, we think the more recent periods aren’t covered very thoroughly.
 English translation is not available for all information on display.